Last updated on October 26th, 2023 at 14:56

 - 3 Café Bustelo Ingredients

-- 5 Final Thoughts, Frappé Ing It All Up – Cafe Bustelo Origin
+- 7 Frappé-Ing It All Up – Café Bustelo Origin

-The Origins of Café Bustelo is a very interesting one that involves two continents, 4 nations and a very convenient law passed by congress.
+The Origins of Café Bustelo is a very interesting one that involves two continents, four nations and a very convenient law passed by congress.

 East Harlem, known back then in 1917, was known as Spanish-Harlem as the Irish and Italian communities were replaced by Spanish immigrants, Cuban immigrants, Mexican immigrants and others from Latin America like Cuba, Puerto Rico.